 Citigroup announced plans in January to cut 1,200 people to save $600 million this year at the securities and banking division.
 Chief Financial Officer John Gerspach warned that the bank would tighten again if revenue did not rebound in 2012, citing “disappointing” results in equities trading and investment banking.

-“We are not oblivious to the fact that our cost structure cannot be justified by our current revenue (C),” Gerspach said.
+“We are not oblivious to the fact that our cost structure cannot be justified by our current revenue (C:US),” Gerspach said.
 “While much of the current difficulty reflects market conditions, we equally have some management and execution challenges.”

 Jamie Forese is head of the securities and banking division.
 He oversees Citigroup’s trading boss, Francisco “Paco” Ybarra, and the heads of investment banking, Raymond J. McGuire and Tyler Dickson.